haondt/pipelines/README.md

     - `tag`: `X.Y.Z`, sourced from the tag
     - `branch`: `<branch>-<short_commit_sha>`, source from the branch name and commit
   - `has_tag`: bool, indicating if `CI_COMMIT_TAG` is present
+  - note that this is not the same as setting the overall pipeline triggers, and that still needs to be set manually in your `.gitlab-ci.yml`.